Telemedicine is no longer a buzzword in the healthcare industry. Even before the coronavirus pandemic, the telemedicine industry was booming.

 The size of the global telemedicine market was anticipated to evolve at a CAGR of 16.8% and reach USD 56738.3 Million by 2023.

-With healthcare organizations big and small moving quickly to adapt to changing times and incorporating telemedicine, we are currently witnessing a surge in telemedicine app development.
+With healthcare organizations big and small moving quickly to adapt to changing times and incorporating telemedicine, we are currently witnessing a surge in telehealth app development.

 Launching a telemedicine app has the potential to be a step forward in this industry and a revolutionary offering for many medical practitioners.
 Telemedicine had the potential to mitigate the challenges associated with healthcare delivery and enable easy access to healthcare facilities.

-In this piece, we are going to cover everything that you need to know when developing a telemedicine app.
+In this piece, we are going to cover everything that you need to know to build a telemedicine app.
 This includes

 - The best approach for telemedicine app development